Aerobic exercise: How to warm up and cool down

 - To cool down after a run, walk briskly for five to 10 minutes.

-- To cool down after swimming, swim some leisure laps for five to 10 minutes.
+- To cool down after swimming, swim laps leisurely for five to 10 minutes.

 A word about stretching